giantswarm/docs/src/content/advanced/configure-dex-in-your-cluster/index.md

 ## Configure the OIDC values on the cluster resource

-The first steps is to set the right values in the Kubernetes API (`--oidc-issuer-url` and `--oidc-client-id`) of the cluster.
-At Giant Swarm, we allow the user to define those values in the AWS/Azure cluster custom resource.
+We need to set values for the OIDC Issuer URL and Client ID.
+You can define those values in the cluster custom resource.
+These values will then be set as flags on the Kubernetes API Server (specifically, `--oidc-issuer-url` and `--oidc-client-id`).

 ```yaml
 apiVersion: infrastructure.giantswarm.io/v1alpha2